Create, scan, and correct exams with R

 Have a look in your directory.
 The

-nops_scan() function saves the result as an archive, which includes the png files as well as a text file with the extracted information.
+nops_scan() function saves the result as a archive, which includes the png files as well as a text file with the extracted information.

-Before we can finally evaluate the results, we need a list with information about our students.
-This list will be used to match them with the results of the exam.
-The minimal example gives you also a code snippet to create a csv file that contains the information about the two fake students (Jane Doe, Ambi Dexter) from the demo.
+Before we can finally evaluate the results, we need a list with the information of our students to match them with the results of the exam.
+The minimal example gives you also a code snippet to create a csv file that contains the information about the two fake students from the demo.

 write.table(data.frame( registration = c("1501090", "9901071"), name = c("Jane Doe", "Ambi Dexter"), id = c("jane_doe", "ambi_dexter")), file = "Exam-2015-07-29.csv", sep = ";", quote = FALSE, row.names = FALSE)